gameblabla/clock_sdl_app/README.txt

 http://od.abstraction.se/opendingux/opendingux-gcw0-toolchain.2020-10-01.tar.gz

 And extract it to /opt.
-In /opt/gcw0-toolchain, you should have the following files: bin etc include
+In /opt/gcw0-toolchain, you should have the following files and folders: bin etc include